huggingface/exporters/README.md

 - For semantic segmentation and object detection models, the labels are included in the `MLModel` object's metadata.

 - ML Programs currently only support 16-bit float quantization, not integer quantization.
 This is a limitation of Core ML.

+- Image classifier models have the usual `classLabel` and `probabilities` outputs, but also a "hidden" `var_xxx` output with the softmax results.
+This appears to be a minor bug in the converter; it doesn't hurt anything to keep this extra output.

 ## Exporting to TensorFlow Lite